-Accurately measuring door frames is vital to ensuring a seamless installation.
+Accurately measuring door frames is vital in ensuring a seamless installation.
 From height to width, understanding the ins and outs of door frame measurement guarantees that the doors work as they should.
 It also prevents potentially expensive mistakes and saves you time, too.

-Whether you're renovating or involved in a new construction project, measuring a door frame correctly is a fundamental skill you need to master.
+Whether you're renovating or involved in a new construction project, correctly measuring a door frame is a fundamental skill you need to master.
 It ensures a snug fit and enhances the overall aesthetic appeal of any space.

 Learn all about how to measure a door frame in our comprehensive guide.